alvics/my-portfolio2/README.md

 ### Using MD-Bootstrap for CSS

-### Routing 5 pages, using contentful's CMS and WordPress REST API for retrieving data to display in blog and projects pages.
+### Routing 5 pages, testing contentful's CMS and WordPress REST API for retrieving data to display in blog page.
+### wordpress is a little slower? might be using contentful.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.